DiZhou92/line-truncation/readme.md

 import { truncate } from 'line-truncation';
 ```

-(browser support will be added in shortly)
+(browser support will be added in shortly)<br />

-There are some tool functions that come with this library, some of them provide you more control in whether you want to execute the truncation
+**_There are some tool functions that come with this library, some of them provide you more control in whether you want to execute the truncation_**

-truncateWhenNecessary(element, tries = 1, maxTries = 10)
+truncateWhenNecessary(element, tries = 1, maxTries = 10)<br />
-// execute truncation in safe manner, so that you don't have to check if there is line height.
+// execute truncation in safe manner, so that you don't have to check if there is line height.<br />
-// it's going to use retry logic to wait until you have all the pre-requisition of truncation
+// it's going to use retry logic to wait until you have all the pre-requisition of truncation<br />
 (when work with framework, you might want to put it in life cycle hook that the DOM render has initialized )

-truncate(element, lines, ellipsis = ellipsisCharacter, callback = val => {}) // truncate function
+- truncate(element, lines, ellipsis = ellipsisCharacter, callback = val => {}) // truncate function

-getContentHeight(element) // get element's content height exclude padding,margin etc.
+- getContentHeight(element) // get element's content height exclude padding,margin etc.

-getLineHeight(element) // get element's line height, fallback to 1.2\*fontSize when there is no line height
+- getLineHeight(element) // get element's line height, fallback to 1.2\*fontSize when there is no line height

 ## How to use